UBC-MDS/DSCI_522_Group-11_Save-The-Earth/CONTRIBUTING.md

-This outlines how to propose a change to the Save the Earth project.
+This outlines how to propose a change to the Save the Earth projdect.

 ### Fixing typos